zernab1/EmergencyMedicalTranslator/README.md

 # EmergencyMedicalTranslator
-A sort of medical help kiosk that translates foreign languages for patients that don't speak English
+A medical help kiosk that translates foreign languages for patients that don't speak English